Tresfjord Church

 Tresfjord Church (Tresfjord kyrkje) is a parish church of the Church of Norway in Vestnes Municipality in Møre og Romsdal county, Norway.
 It is located in the village of Tresfjord.
-It is the church for the Tresfjord parish which is part of the Indre Romsdal prosti (deanery) in the Diocese of Møre.
+It is the church for the Tresfjord parish, which is part of the Indre Romsdal prosti (deanery) in the Diocese of Møre.
 The white, wooden church was built in an octagonal style in 1828 using plans drawn up by the architect and master builder Erik Kroken.
 The church seats about 220 people.

 The King and Queen of Norway visited the church in 2003.

 History

 The earliest existing historical records of the church date back to 1589 when it was called Sulta kirkje, but the church was not new that year.
-At that time it was mentioned in Trondhjems reformats 1589 (a record of churches and ecclesiastical goods in central and northern Norway) and it was considered to be an annex chapel to the Old Veøy Church.
+At that time, it was mentioned in Trondhjems reformats 1589, (a record of churches and ecclesiastical goods in central and northern Norway), and it was considered to be an annex chapel to the Old Veøy Church.
 The first church here was a wooden stave church that may have been built in the 14th century.
 The medieval building was located about 40 m west of the current church site.

 In 1690, the old church was torn down.
 The materials from the old church were sold.
-Window glass from the previous church dating to 1634 that was used in the sacristy of the church, was re-used in a residential building but is now kept at the museum in Trondheim.
+Window glass from the previous church dating, to 1634, that was used in the sacristy of the church, was reused in a residential building but is now kept at the museum in Trondheim.
 That same year, a new wooden cruciform church was constructed on the same site as the previous building.
 The tower was relatively tall and centrally located.
 The walls of this 1690 church were covered in siding.
 The pulpit and some other furniture from the previous church were reused in the new church in 1690.
 During the Norwegian church auction, the church and adjacent properties were sold by the King in 1721 to help pay off debts from the Great Northern War.
 The church was bought by 84 local farmers from the Tresfjord area.

 In 1825, the church was 135 years old and in poor shape, so the people decided to tear it down and rebuild a new church on a site about 40 m east of the old site.
 Erik Kroken was hired as the lead builder.
-Farmers that supplied timber for the new building were able to obtain part ownership in the church.
+Farmers who supplied timber for the new building were able to obtain part ownership in the church.
 Substantial construction work was volunteer and unpaid.
 The new church was completed in 1828.
 The building was consecrated on 17 June 1828.
 The building is a log construction.
-The octagonal shape typical for the area is elongated with a sacristy and church porch added to main octagonal body.
+The octagonal shape typical for the area is elongated with a sacristy and church porch added to the main octagonal body.
 Tresfjord Municipality bought the church in 1902 from the local farmers and made the church public property.
 The church was renovated by Domenico Erdmann in 1927-1929.
 In the 1970s, steel wire stays were installed to support and straighten the building.
-After substantial repairs in 2006 the structure is now stable without supporting wire stays.
+After substantial repairs in 2006, the structure is now stable without supporting wire stays.